Indrani Chatterjee: Career

-Chatterjee began her academic career as a Lecturer of History in Miranda House at Delhi University in 1986.
+Chatterjee began her academic career as a lecturer of history in Miranda House at Delhi University in 1986.
 She worked there till 1993 when she took study leave to write her Ph.D.
 She returned to Miranda House in 1996 for a year.
 She secured a postdoctoral fellowship at the Maulana Abul Kalm Azad Institute in Kolkata in 1997.
 In 2001, she held an appointment as the Raoul Wallenberg Assistant Professor at Rutgers, The State University of New Jersey.
-She worked as Associate Professor there from 2002 till 2013.
-Following this appointment, she joined UT Austin as a Professor of History.
+She worked as associate professor there from 2002 till 2013.
+Following this appointment, she joined UT Austin as a professor of history.
+Since 2023, she has been a professor at the University of Virginia.